-Step 9: Proceed to Start the original Windows server now once the Windows storage device has been successfully attached back to the original server, and proceed to boot and create a new administrator password as needed:
+Step 9: Proceed to Start the original Windows server now once the Windows storage device has been successfully attached back to the original server, and proceed to boot and create a new administrator password as needed.

-- Search for Administrative Tools.
+- Search for Administrative Tools in the Start menu.

-- Double click on Computer Management.
+- Open Computer Management.

 - Expand Local Users and Groups.

 - Click on Users.